fivetran/dbt_servicenow/models/docs.md

 The code or identifier associated with the resolution of the issue.
 {% enddocs %}

+{% docs problem_resolution_code %}
+The code or identifier associated with the resolution of the problem.
+{% enddocs %}

 {% docs resolved_at %}
 The timestamp indicating when the issue was resolved.
+{% enddocs %}

+{% docs problem_resolved_at %}
+The timestamp indicating when the problem was resolved.
 {% enddocs %}

 {% docs resolved_by_link %}